123-Game/Website/README.md

 # Website
-Used to host my static website
+Used to host my static website.

+It is pending a huge update and in-depth information about each page.